Tomicus piniperda

 ECONEX TOMICUS REPELLENT 120 DAYS.
 “Push – pull” strategy

-To access ECONEX WEB RESOURCES click on the image.
+To access ECONEX LEARNING CENTER click on the image.

 Web resources